Q: What is the difference in grass fed and grain fed?

 As with anything, you get what you pay for.
 You don’t choose a medical doctor by who is least expensive.
 You want who is best.
 In the same manner, your health is largely determined by what you eat.
 Hippocrates stated “Let thy food be thy medicine and let thy medicine be thy food.”
 Short term, grain fed may be less costly but in the long run, grass fed may be less costly.

 Q: How much is this going to cost?

 A: The total cost depends on the weight of the cow.
-However, on average, a whole cow will cost $2,300 a half a cow will cost $1,225 and a quarter cow will cost $650.
+However, on average, a whole cow will cost $2,300.
 Please remember, this is not an exact science.
 These prices are based on our “Average” cow.
 If you would like a smaller or larger cow, you can specify in the comments section on the order form and we will attempt to accommodate.
 There are no extra fees for processing.
 We pay all processing fees for basic retail cuts!
 Any specialty cuts will be paid by the customer.

 Q: How does the buying process work for whole/half/quarter?

 A: When buying an animal for butcher, after we receive your deposit, you will be put on our order list.
 On the designated date we will load up the cattle/pig/chicken/lamb into our trailer and take it to the processor.
 Once the animal is “finished”, you get the actual price you will be paying from an invoice sent to your email.
 The butcher will speak with you and discuss how you would like the meat cut.
 If you are unfamiliar with this process, do not worry, the butcher is very knowledgeable and will walk you through the different cuts you can get.
 Our local processor is USDA certified and will package the meat in vacuum sealed bags and label all the products.